Skip to main content

 Slides Description

-Part 1 - Information Security Incident Management A general overview of how incident management integrates into the CISO’s daily business and highlight the aspects not detailed enough in 27002-based information security policies to achieve an efficient incident management process.
+Information Security Incident Management (parts 0, 1 and 2) A general overview of how incident management integrates into the CISO’s daily business and highlight the aspects not detailed enough in 27002-based information security policies to achieve an efficient incident management process.
 Further, the latest (2022) changes in 27001 and 27002 are addressed, especially those relevant to incident management.
+Deep dive into the incident resolution process and overview of the Luxembourg cybersecurity ecosystem.
+Knowing your ecosystem is key when it comes to rapid reaction in case of an incident or crisis.

 References and further reading>